TransgenderDotOrg/static-site/README.md

 ## Getting Started

-Before contributing to this project, please ensure that you are using Node.js v18.15.0 as well as Yarn v2.
+Before contributing to this project, please ensure that you are using Node.js v18.15.0 and NPM.

 ### Installation